Note: Files are in Adobe (PDF) format.

-The Group's major businesses comprise Property Development, Property Rental & Services, Engineering & Construction and the businesses of WBL, namely Automotive, China Property, Technology and Engineering, Manufacturing & Distribution (EMD).
-WBL became a subsidiary of the Group on 29 May 2013 and the Group's shareholdings in WBL increased to 67.5% as at 31 March 2014.
+The Group's major businesses comprise Property Development, Property Rental & Services, Engineering and the businesses of its 67.6% subsidiary WBL, which primarily engages in China Property, Technology and Engineering, Manufacturing & Distribution (EMD).
+With effect from November 2014, WBL has divested its Automotive business.

 Financial position review

 During the financial year, the Group disposed of the following subsidiaries, associates and joint ventures

 - 78% interest in Suzhou Industrial Park Jian Wu Heng Ye Property Development Co Ltd (termed as JWHY) (held through its 67.6% owned subsidiary, WBL);

 - effective 57% shareholding interest in MFS Technology (S) Pte Ltd;

 - 100% stake in UE Orchard Pte.
 Ltd. and UE Somerset Pte.
 Ltd. (which undertook the orchardgateway project);

 - 100% interest in Wearnes Automotive Pte Ltd and Associated Motor Industries (Private) Limited (held through its 67.6% owned subsidiary, WBL); and

 - 68.2% interest in UE E&C.